deogakofi/seattleAirBnB/README.md

 * Convert `ammenties` in `listings` dataset to dummmy data and include in the linear model as a predictive variable
 * Create methods for some of the cells with multiple lines of codes
-* Explore predicting review related columns in listings
+* Explore predicting review related columns in `listings`
 * Explore predicting price from calender dataset using time series analysis
 * Combine dataset with more data from previous and subsequent years from AirBnb_Seattle to perform more detailed analysis

 ## Credits

-Lead Developer - Chris Kibble (@ckib16)
+Lead Developer - Deoga Kofi
-Mentor - Chris Beck (@christopherbeck)

 ## License

 The MIT License (MIT)

-Copyright (c) 2015 Chris Kibble
+Copyright (c) 2015 Deoga Kofi

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: